 Large, ready-to-plant containers filled with organic potting soil work best.
 Sun or partial shade Calendula enjoys the more excellent spring and early fall temps than the intense summer heat.

-When the temperature becomes more relaxed, they will begin to develop once more.
+They will begin to develop once more when the temperature becomes more relaxed.
 Allow some plants to set seeds since they can self-sow.